Sacred Wonders: Discover 13 Unforgettable Holy Sites in Israel

 Capernaum: walk where Jesus walked

 Capernaum is often referred to as the town of Jesus.
-It holds a special place in history as it's said to be the place Jesus made his home during his Galilean ministry, and where he performed numerous miracles that left the crowds amazed.
+It holds a special place in history as it's said to be the place where Jesus taught in the synagogue, preached to the crowds, and performed many of the miracles associated with his Galilean ministry.

-Capernaum was a hometown of Jesus' first apostles Peter, Andrew, James, Matthew, and John.
-Nowadays, you can visit the ruins of what once was a great city.
+Capernaum was the hometown of Jesus' first apostles, Peter, Andrew, James, Matthew, and John.
+Nowadays, you can visit the ruins of what was once a great city.

 But that doesn’t mean it's less beautiful or not worth the visit.
 On the contrary, this was one of my favorite spots from this list.
 And on top of that, you'll be walking the path Jesus himself did.
 You'll be in the streets where he found his fame, healed the sick, and preached—and I think that’s pretty special.

 You can also visit the place where Jesus walked on water near Capernaum, but for me, it was kind of a disappointment.
-Not that impressive Jesus, the lake is shallow!
-I could've done that and wouldn’t start a religion about it.
+Not that impressive, Jesus, the lake is shallow!
+I could've done that and wouldn’t have started a religion about it.
 This was one of your less impressive tricks, I have to say.

 Capenraum lake in Israel